cosinekitty/sapphire/doc/Zoo.md

 ![Zoo](images/zoo.png)

-Zoo is a low frequency (and ultra-low frequency) chaotic oscillator that is programmable by the user with 3 configurable math formulas.
+Zoo is a wide frequency band chaotic oscillator that is programmable by the user with 3 configurable math formulas.

 It belongs to the family of [Sapphire chaos modules](SapphireChaosModules.md).